-ESR is leading a research project to improve Yersinia laboratory methods so that potential food sources or reservoirs harbouring Yersinia can be identified.
-Information from this research will help agencies such as New Zealand's Ministry of Primary Industries (MPI) devise strategies to reduce these pathogens in the food chain and thus decrease human disease in New Zealand.
+Information from this research will help agencies such as New Zealand's Ministry for Primary Industries (MPI) devise strategies to reduce these pathogens in the food chain and thus decrease human disease in New Zealand.

 Rates of yersiniosis are high in New Zealand compared to other developed countries and the majority of human cases are considered sporadic and without an identifiable source.
 Foodborne transmission is the most likely route of infection but baseline data on Yersinia from foods and the environment is lacking and thus the epidemiology of Yersinia remains unclear.
 Surveillance has also observed a marked increase in the number of human cases involving the Yersinia enterocolitica biotype 1A, a biotype that is often referred to as ‘non-pathogenic’ in other countries due to their lack of virulence factors such as the pYV plasmid commonly found in other biotypes.